 Shoulder to Shoulder

-Grants were provided to more than 300 small business owners in cities affected by the October 7 Hamas attack through the Katef el Katef – Shoulder to Shoulder initiative.
+Grants were provided to more than 300 small business owners in cities affected by the October 7 Hamas attack and Iran's ballistic missile attack through the Katef el Katef – Shoulder to Shoulder initiative.
 Alongside financial aid, business owners received coaching and mentoring to help them recover and rebuild their livelihoods.

 Atlas Hotels